nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 *"Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction".*

 #### Some statistics
 According to predictions from Gartner, global spending on cloud services is expected to reach over $482 billion in 2022, up from $313 billion in 2020.
-Cloud computing infrastructure is the backbone of the delivery pipeline of just about every digital service, from social media and streaming entertainment to connected cars and autonomous internet of things (IoT) infrastructure.
+Cloud computing infrastructure is the backbone of the delivery pipeline of about every digital service, from social media and streaming entertainment to connected cars and autonomous internet of things (IoT) infrastructure.
 New or upcoming ultra-fast networks like 5G and Wi-Fi 6E don't just mean more data will be streamed from the cloud; they mean new types of data can be streamed.
 We see this with the explosion in the availability of cloud gaming platforms such as Google's Stadia and Amazon Luna, which will see increasing levels of investment over the course of 2022.
 We will also see the arrival of cloud virtual and augmented reality (VR/AR) which should lead to smaller and cheaper headsets.
-Cloud technology essentially makes every other technology lighter, faster, and more accessible from a customer point of view, and this fact will be a key driver in the migration of more services to cloud platforms.
+Cloud technology makes every other technology lighter, faster, and more accessible from a customer point of view, and this fact will be a key driver in the migration of more services to cloud platforms.

 ![Eurostat](./images/Use_of_cloud_computing_services,_2020_and_2021.png)